 The symptoms of a respiratory infection include:

-The treatment of respiratory conditions depends on the underlying cause:
+The treatment of respiratory conditions depends on the cause:

-- Bacterial infections will normally be treated with antibiotics.
+- Bacterial infections: These will normally be treated with antibiotics.

-- Fungal infections, such as aspergillosis, require antifungal drugs.
+- Fungal infections: Conditions like aspergillosis require antifungal drugs.

-- Parasitic infections, such as air sac mites, will be treated with anti-parasitic drugs.
+- Parasitic infections: Parasites, such as air sac mites, will be treated with anti-parasitic drugs.

 Sometimes respiratory problems are connected to a lack of vitamin A, which is common when birds are fed all-seed diets.
 If so, vitamin A supplementation will be recommended.